robiulhassanshakil/BookKeepingAppUI/README.md

 ## Setup
 1. Clone the repository to your local machine.
-2. Open the project in your preferred vs.
+2. Open the project in VSCode.
 3. Install all npm First .
     ```
     npm install